 Biographical Information

 Prior to the Major Leagues, Cree went to Pennsylvania State University at the same time as Irish McIlveen, with whom he later played in the majors.
+He qualified as a schoolteacher and taught eighth grade while playing in the minors.
 He played in the High Hat League, then went to play ball in Burlington, VT and the Williamsport Millionaires in the Tri-State League.

-Cree made his Major League debut on September 17, 1908 at the age of 25.
+Cree made his Major League debut on September 17, 1908 at the age of 25 with the New York Highlanders.
 Although he was solid in the beginning of his career, his 1911 season was extraordinary.
 He had or tied career highs in every major category, with the highlights being 22 triples (which tied him for 32nd all-time in a season and the most in a season for a right-hander in the American League), 48 stolen bases and a .348 batting average.
 He was third in the league in stolen bases and because of his great performance, he was tied with Hall of Famer Tris Speaker for 6th highest in the voting for the American League Most Valuable Player Award.
-On September 28 of that year he stole four bases.
+On September 28th of that year he stole four bases in one game.